Bradford (band): History

-The band toured extensively during their early years and supported artists including Primal Scream, Joe Strummer, Sugarcubes and James.
-In the interim years Hodgson formed band Acoustic Uprising, and also played guitar for 'On Parole', a tribute to The Clash.
-Guitarist Ewan Butler wrote and performed with Californian alternative hip hop artist Ithaka; whilst bass player Jos Murphy is currently playing with Morrissey tribute act Viva Morrissey, John Baulcombe was recently the keyboardist with the Bolton indie pop band Merchandise who released their third album, For The Masses, in June 2010.
-Since August 2011 he has been playing keyboards, guitar and mandolin for Northern folk-rooted rock band Dave Rowley's Black Country.
+The band toured extensively during their early years and supported artists including Primal Scream, Joe Strummer, The Sugarcubes and James.
+In the interim years Hodgson formed the band Acoustic Uprising, and played guitar for On Parole, a tribute to The Clash.
+Guitarist Ewan Butler wrote and performed with Californian alternative hip-hop artist Ithaka.
+Bass-player Jos Murphy is currently playing with Morrissey tribute act Viva Morrissey, John Baulcombe was recently the keyboardist with Bolton indie pop band Merchandise, who released their third album, For The Masses, in June 2010.
+Since August 2011 he has been playing keyboards, guitar and mandolin for Northern-folk-rooted rock band Dave Rowley's Black Country.

 On 19 February 2021, the band released new album Bright Hours.

 Discography

 Chart placings shown are from the UK Indie Chart.